Yashaswini0110/PDD/README.md

 ## Solution

 ClauseClear is a web application designed to demystify legal contracts.
-Users can upload a contract PDF, and the system will provide clause-by-clause summaries in plain English, flag clauses with Green, Yellow, or Red severity indicators based on India-specific rules, and offer a Q&A feature with evidence from the document.
-A downloadable report with a "Not legal advice" banner is available, and user privacy is ensured through temporary storage and a "Delete Now" option.
+Users can upload a contract PDF, and the system will analyze clauses with Green, Yellow, or Red severity indicators based on India-specific rules, and offer an interactive Q&A feature with evidence from the document.

 ## Key Features

-*   Clause-by-clause summaries in plain English
+*   Clause analysis with severity scoring (Green/Yellow/Red) based on India-specific rules
-*   Severity scoring (Green/Yellow/Red) with India-specific rules
+*   Interactive Q&A chat interface for asking questions about the contract
-*   Q&A with exact clause citations from the document
+*   Simple, 8th-grade level explanations powered by Gemini LLM
-*   Exportable report (PDF/HTML) for easy review
+*   Exact clause citations with page numbers for transparency
-*   Privacy features: temporary storage and a user-triggered delete-now endpoint
+*   Risk assessment summary showing overall contract health

 ## Architecture Overview

 The backend is a FastAPI application deployed on Google Cloud Run.
 It uses PyPDF2 for parsing PDF documents, Vertex AI Gemini (via API) for generating clause summaries and powering the Q&A feature, and a custom Severity Engine with rule-based logic.
-Temporarily stores documents in local storage (or Google Cloud Storage in production).
+Documents are stored in local storage during processing.
 The frontend is a single-page application built with HTML, CSS, and JavaScript, providing an intuitive user interface for document uploads and result visualization.

 ### System Architecture